RoblKyogre/moonlight-3ds/README.md

 ## Building from source

 You can simply build this using the provided Dockerfile.
-Use `docker build -t moonlightbuilder .` to build the container.
+Use `docker build -t moonlight3dsbuilder .` to build the container.
-Then use `docker run -it --rm -v ${PWD}:/project moonlightbuilder make` to build moonlight.
+Then use `docker run -it --rm -v ${PWD}:/project moonlight3dsbuilder make` to build moonlight.